Close Menu

 What Happens After the Baby Born in an Amniotic Sac?

 After an en caul birth, the medical team will typically check the baby’s vital signs and assess their overall health.
-If the baby is breathing and appears healthy, doctors will place them on the mother’s chest for skin-to-skin contact.
+If the baby is breathing and appears healthy, doctors will place the baby on the mother’s chest for skin-to-skin contact.
 In rare cases, your baby may require medical intervention if they are not breathing or have other complications.

 After an en-caul birth, the placenta will be delivered.
 At this point, the mother may experience some bleeding and discomfort as her uterus contracts and returns to its pre-pregnancy size.
 Doctors will monitor her closely for any signs of postpartum complications, such as excessive bleeding or infection.